demhademha/tweak-development-guide/intro.md

 9. The tweak development gets more complex
 10. We'll publish our tweak to github
 11. I'll teach you marketing
-12. publishing our tweak to a repo like packing
+12. publishing our tweak to a repo like Packix